 Theoretical block has to be passed onto several courses of the educational curriculum: physical education, biology, fundamentals of lifestyle security and psychology of business communication.
 This block implies 10 hours and its material is divided into the educational methods groups the following way: explanatory-illustrational (10%), reproductive (10%), partially-exploratory (60%), problematic statement (10%) and research (10%).
 In the theoretic block the demonstration of verbal and illustrative information takes 2 hours (explanatory-illustrative and reproductive methods).
 During the films presentations and lectures after each small fragment of information there are breaks, during which the students receive and discuss the questions.
 The teacher is recommended to orient the students at discovering the most problematic moments in the information and to set personally significant questions.
-Obviously, it is possible in the comfort climate in the group, which can be achieved by giving the necessary explanations.
 Partially-exploratory and research education methods are executed by implying modern informational technologies, such as the Internet.
 It is recommended to search for information related to human health and the opportunities of its self-regulation.